john-k-phillips/fm-four-card-section/README.md

   </p>
 <h3>Continued Development</h3>
   <p>
-    I am happy with the development of this project, however; perhaps changing the tablet card flow would be nice.
+    I am happy with the development of this project, however; perhaps changing the tablet card flow would be a good idea.
   </p>

 <!--  Thank you for taking the time to review my projects!  -->